daninco/OkCupid-Cleaning-and-EDA/README.md

 Tried to export some .info to make a tracker in excel to see items all at once to compare but that now seems less useful

 Keep going checking through the variables for now

+## The Essays - Language processing
+I have installed and run NLTK
+Starting with 1 essay (essay 0) I have:
+* removed punctuation
+* tokeninzed
+* removed the stopwords

+Next is creating a visualization for the one essay, then scaling up to all the essays for one profile and finally up to all essays for all profiles.